 Why is this medication prescribed?

-Dupilumab injection is used to treat the symptoms of eczema (atopic dermatitis; a skin disease that causes the skin to be dry and itchy and to sometimes develop red, scaly rashes) in people who cannot use other medications for their condition or whose eczema has not responded to other medications.
+Dupilumab injection is used to treat the symptoms of eczema (atopic dermatitis; a skin disease that causes the skin to be dry and itchy and to sometimes develop red, scaly rashes) in adults who cannot use other medications for their condition or whose eczema has not responded to other medications.
+It is also used along with other medications to prevent wheezing, shortness of breath, coughing, and chest tightness due to certain types of asthma in adults and children 12 years and older whose symptoms are not controlled with other medications.
 Dupilumab injection is in a class of medications called monoclonal antibodies.
 It works by stopping the action of certain substances in the body that cause the symptoms of eczema.

 How should this medicine be used?

 Dupilumab injection comes as a prefilled syringe to inject subcutaneously (under the skin).
 It is usually given as two injections for the first dose, followed by one injection every 2 weeks.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use dupilumab injection exactly as directed.
 Do not inject more or less of it or inject it more often than prescribed by your doctor.